-A zero-hours worker is an employee that works for you, who has not been appointed fixed hours in the working week.
+A zero hours worker or casual worker is an employee that works for you, who does not have fixed hours in the working week.
 As far as you, the business owner is concerned, they act like a tap that you can bring in whenever you need the extra help during the week.

-- They must have a contract to count as a zero-hours worker
+- They must have a contract to count as a zero hours or casual worker

 - They are entitled to as much notice as any other worker

-- Zero-hours workers are entitled to the same amount of holiday pay as any other worker
+- They are entitled to the same amount of holiday pay as any other worker

 - They are protected against unfair dismissal – and have all the same employment law rights as all other employees